stephenbrutch/Thesis-codes-and-documentation/README.md

 1 - For flight data obtained on lb231 simulator: [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/simulator%20data.zip)

+2 - Also see scitech paper 1 which has saved models to test on simulator data as well as shows how to setup the simulator data for testing

 ## 10 - Sci Tech Paper 1 (Dec 2024)

 1 - For scitech paper title "Performance Analysis of Machine Learning Algorithms to Human-Pilot-Model Parameter Estimation"